joladev/variadic.me/posts/2013-10-15-share-state-between-controllers-in-angularjs.markdown

 ## Edit

-By feedback from Reddit I am here adding a simplified version of the service which simply shares an object.
+I got some great feedback on Reddit and I am here adding a simplified version of the service which simply shares an object.
 By using `$watch` on this object, we can spot changes and react to these, or just simply binding it on the scope.

 ~~~~~{.javascript}
 angular.module('services', [])